Lia Finocchiaro

-Lia Emele Finocchiaro ([ˈliːa finokˈkjaːro]; born 20 September 1984) is an Australian politician.
-She has been a Country Liberal Party member of the Northern Territory Legislative Assembly for the seat of Spillett since her election in 2016.
-She became Leader of the Opposition in the Northern Territory after the resignation of Gary Higgins on 1 February 2020.
+Lia Emele Finocchiaro ([ˈliːa finokˈkjaːro]; born 20 September 1984) is an Australian politician who has served as the Chief Minister of the Northern Territory since August 2024.
+A member of the Country Liberal Party (CLP), she has represented the seat of Spillett in the Northern Territory Legislative Assembly since her election in 2016.
+Following the resignation of Gary Higgins on 1 February 2020, she became the Leader of the Opposition in the Northern Territory.
+Prior to this, she served as the member for Drysdale from 2012 to 2016.

-She was previously the member for Drysdale from 2012 to 2016.
+Finocchiaro led the CLP to a landslide victory in the 2024 Northern Territory general election.
+She became chief minister at the age of 39, the second-youngest head of government in the Territory's history after Paul Everingham, and is the first non-Labor woman to hold the post.

 Early life

-Finocchiaro was born in the Northern Territory and grew up in Palmerston.
+Finocchiaro was born in Darwin and grew up in Palmerston.
 She attended local primary schools before completing her secondary education at Kormilda College.
 While in high school, she became "the highest-ranking army cadet in the Northern Territory".
 She studied the International Baccalaureate diploma, then graduated with a double degree in law and international studies from the University of Adelaide.
 She returned to Darwin in 2008, and was admitted as a legal practitioner in the Northern Territory, commencing work as a graduate clerk at the Clayton Utz law firm.
 She also received a Graduate Diploma of Legal Practice from Charles Darwin University.